awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 As the processed matches will still be on the queue, you can choose to either:

-- Manually remove the processed matches via the solution web interface or APIs
+- Manually remove the processed matches via the solution web interface or APIs.
-- Take no action — allowing the matches to remain and be re-processed by the next deletion job
+- Take no action — allowing the matches to remain in the queue and be re-processed during the next deletion job run.

 ### Job status: FAILED